 - If you write “and” instead of “or” when there are multiple named insureds, both legal owners must sign off on claims checks

 The name on the insurance cards might not matter, but it’s critical that you present valid ID cards that haven’t expired.
-In the past, it was easy to get away with presenting a permanent ID card for a policy that canceled for non-payment months before.
+In the past, it was easy to get away with presenting a permanent ID card for an auto insurance policy that was canceled for non-payment months before.

 Electronic verification systems help the department and officers verify the status of insurance coverage at any given time.
-If you present an ID card, and the officer can see that your coverage has canceled, you could be in for multiple citations.
+If you present an ID card, and the officer can see that your coverage has been canceled, you could be in for multiple citations.

 If you get a cancellation notice due to nonpayment, call your insurer.
 They may be willing to work out a payment plan with you so you can keep your coverage.